Skip to main content

 Friday NoonWeekly Section Noon Conference

-Grand Rounds is held every Friday at Texas Children’s Hospital and open to pediatric physicians, residents, and fellows of Texas Children’s Hospital / Baylor College of Medicine.
+Grand Rounds is held every Friday at Texas Children’s Hospital and is open to pediatric physicians, residents and fellows of Texas Children’s Hospital/Baylor College of Medicine.
 Grand Rounds fulfills the need for regular updates on advances in the fields of general pediatrics and pediatric sub-specialties.
-Educational methods include lectures and question/answer sessions and is designated as an educational activity for AMA PRA category 1 credit.
+Educational methods include lectures and question/answer sessions, and are designated as an educational activity for AMA PRA category 1 credit.

 Additional Opportunities